Edward-Regalado/basic-auth/README.md

 - This is going to require more "end-to-end" testing that you've done in the past
   - To test signin, your tests need to create a user first, then try and login, so there's a dependency built-in

+# LAB: Class 07

+## Authorization

+## Tests

+- POST to `/signup` to create a new user
+- POST to `/signin` to login as a user (use basic auth)
+- Need tests for auth middleware and the routes
+  - does the middleware function (send it a basic header)
+  - do the routes assert the requirements (signup/signin)
+- This is going to require more "end-to-end" testing that you've done in the past
+  - To test signin, your tests need to create a user first, then try and login, so there's a dependency built-in

 ## UML

 ![UML](./src/assets/images/UML.PNG)